Overview | Mission | Academic Environment

 The student body quickly grew, with students of diverse faiths and backgrounds enrolled from many states and countries.
-Among the first institutions for the higher education of women, Mills has become the oldest women's college west of the Rockies.
+Among the first institutions for the higher education of women, Mills is the oldest women's college west of the Rockies.

-Over the decades, Mills “firsts” have been numerous: the first women’s college west of the Rockies (chartered 1885); the first laboratory school west of the Mississippi for aspiring teachers (1926); the first women’s college to offer a computer science major (1974) and a 4+1 MBA degree (2001); the first business school in the West for women (2005); and the first MFA program in book art and creative writing in the nation (2009).
+Over the decades, Mills "firsts" have been numerous: the first women's college west of the Rockies (chartered 1885); the first laboratory school west of the Mississippi for aspiring teachers (1926); the first women's college to offer a computer science major (1974) and a bachelor's to master's BA/MBA accelerated degree program (2001); the first business school in the West for women (2005); and the first MFA program in book art and creative writing in the nation (2009).

 Always a leader in the arts, Mills was among the first liberal arts colleges to offer a modern dance degree (1941), and it became the national center for modern dance outside New York City.
 The Center for Contemporary Music, dedicated in 1967, is a preeminent center for electronic music.

-Many of the world’s foremost artists, politicians, and scholars have taught, lectured, and performed at Mills, including Isabel Allende, John Cage, Don Ed Hardy, Dolores Huerta, Darius Milhaud, Nancy Pelosi, Gertrude Stein, Gloria Steinem, and Mark Twain.
+Many of the world's foremost artists, politicians, and scholars have taught, lectured, and performed at Mills, including Isabel Allende, John Cage, Don Ed Hardy, Dolores Huerta, Darius Milhaud, Joyce Carol Oates, Nancy Pelosi, Gertrude Stein, and Gloria Steinem.

 Table of Contents